 How to teach Reported Speech

-Throughout my years as an ESL teacher, I’ve met many colleagues that don’t feel the need to teach reported speech to their ESL students…
+Throughout my years as an ESL teacher, I’ve met many colleagues who don’t feel the need to teach reported speech to their ESL students…

 I strongly disagree with that approach!
-Reported Speech (otherwise known as Indirect Speech) is used heavily in daily English conversation.
-The need to report what someone else said, arises almost every day.
-Today, I’m going to share some strategies that I use to teach reported speech to my ESL students.
+We use reported speech (otherwise known as indirect speech) heavily in daily English conversation.
+The need to report what someone else said arises almost every day.
+Today, I will share some strategies that I use to teach reported speech to my ESL students.

 First, some ideas on when to teach reported speech to your ESL students

 Recently, I developed a set of reported speech teaching resources that you can find here.
-When publishing the lesson plans, I decided to rate each of the six reported speech lessons as “advanced”.
+When publishing the lesson plans, I decided to rate each of the six reported speech lessons as “advanced.”
 Of course, this is not to say that you can only teach reported speech to your advanced students.
-My choice in rating the lessons as advanced was meant as a caution.
-To construct reported speech, your students need to at a minimum be comfortable with the use of possessive adjectives and most major verb tenses.
+I’ve rated these lessons advanced as a caution.
+To construct reported speech, students need to be comfortable with the use of possessive adjectives and most major verb tenses.

 Feel free to introduce reported speech to your intermediate level students but make sure to brush up on their major verb tenses first!